ASERG-STELA/shu-development-process/README.md

 A description of each phase is presented below.

-- The **communication** phase is dedicated to understanding the objectives of stakeholders, and for the design and collection of requirements that help identify the expected software functionalities and quality attributes.
+- The **Initiation** phase is dedicated to understanding the objectives of stakeholders, and for the design and collection of requirements that help identify the expected software functionalities and quality attributes.
 - The **Planning** phase is responsible for defining the scope of the project, the resources needed, the risks involved, a work schedule, and the resulting products.
 - The **Modelling** phase is divided into analysis and design steps.
   - The **Analysis** is focused on the definition/formalisation of requirements, using artefacts like user stories and use cases.